Alija Sirotanović: Banknote

-He was pictured on the 20,000-Yugoslav dinar banknote, but was often wrongly claimed to be pictured on the 10-dinar banknote.
-Despite the obvious similarities, the 10-dinar banknote and its 1000-old-dinar predecessor with the same design are older (1955) and showed Arif Heralić, a metal worker working on a blast furnace in Zenica.
-The newer 20,000-dinar banknote was brought out on May Day in 1987.
+He was pictured on the 20,000-Yugoslav dinar banknote (shown at the top), which was brought out on May Day 1987.

+He was often incorrectly claimed to be pictured on the older (1955) 10-dinar banknote.
+Despite obvious similarities, the 10-dinar banknote and its 1000-old-dinar predecessor with the same design showed Arif Heralić, a metal worker working on a blast furnace in Zenica.